volodymyrhudyma/blog/content/blog/2020-04-26-javascript-mastering-weird-parts.md

 ## Typescript

 Typescript is not actually a static type check but can be used as one.
-It is a programming language developed by Microsoft, typed superset of JavaScript which is compiled to plain JavaScript in the end.
+It is a programming language developed by Microsoft, typed superset of JavaScript which is compiled to plain JavaScript.
 It's extremely useful when building large-scale applications.

 Using typescript in the following code would raise type error: